-Prior to your surgery, you will have an initial evaluation and consultation with the staff and Dr. Ruff at West End Plastic Surgery.
+Prior to your surgery, you will have an initial evaluation and consultation with the your surgeon and the team at West End Plastic Surgery.
 The purpose of this initial meeting is to make sure you are a good candidate for mastopexy and to ensure that you understand and are comfortable with the procedure and understand how your breasts will look after the surgery.

 - Review the various breast lift options with you